anoskinz/NF/README.md

 Clean and straightforward design - focused solely on the content you want.
 Responsive for both mobile and web.
 Built with React, Vite, and SCSS for a modern and responsive user interface.

-# 🌿 Philosophy

-NFlix is designed to be straightforward and user-centric.
-We focus on providing essential features that are polished to perfection.
-Our goal is to create a lightweight streaming platform that prioritizes simplicity and usability.

 All content is sourced from third-party providers, with client-side scraping ensuring that no media files are stored on our servers.
 Videos are streamed directly from the original sources.

 # 🚧 Limitations